MrAntonym/catan-tamandua/DECISIONTREE.md

 > |17/4x - 5x| = 3/4x
 > (9/4 + 3/4 + 3/4 + 3/4) * x / 4 = 9/8x

-## Supply score
+## Actualized supply score
-Calculate for a resource by adding each instance of the re
+Calculate for a resource by adding the probability of each instance of that resource being worked by a player

 ## Next step
 If the bot is the last player picking where to place its first settlement then go to [Double settlement](#double-settlement).
 Otherwise, go to [First settlement](#first-settlement).